Deployment and Maintenance / Standalone Deployment

 |

-options can be added to adjust the automatic configuration.
-Extra options for automatic configuration are as follows:
+options to adjust the automatic configuration.
+The extra options for automatic configuration are as follows:

 ---|---|---|